dw2600/film-dosimetry/README.md

 Hi David and Joe, here we go this is a test!!

 DW test change
-... now with BASH terminal test 11:36am, replace with pull
+... now with BASH terminal
+comment testing